deckarep/golang-set/README.md

 ## Psst
 * Hi there, 👋!
 Do you use or have interest in the [Zig programming language](https://ziglang.org/) created by Andrew Kelley?
 If so, the golang-set project has a new sibling project: [ziglang-set](https://github.com/deckarep/ziglang-set)!
 Come check it out!

+## Update 12/3/2024
+* Packaged version: `2.7.0` fixes a long-standing bug with *JSON Unmarshaling*.
+A large refactor in the interest of performance introduced this bug and there was no way around it but to revert the code back to how it was previously.
+The performance difference was likely negligible to begin with.
+JSON Marshaling and Unmarshaling is now properly supported again without needing to do workarounds.

 ## Update 3/5/2023
 * Packaged version: `2.2.0` release includes a refactor to minimize pointer indirection, better method documentation standards and a few constructor convenience methods to increase ergonomics when appending items `Append` or creating a new set from an exist `Map`.
 * supports `new generic` syntax